 This procedure will take place if your school officials determine students are safer at home than at school or trying to get to school.
-This most often occurs due to loss of utilities or a weather emergency.

 If your school or school district intends to send students home or evacuate from a risky location to safe location, specific information will be communicated to the parents of affected students through a phone call.